adrai/flowchart.js/README.md

 Items in `[]` are optional.

 ### Directions
 The following directions are available and define the direction the connection will leave the node from.
 If there are more than one specifiers, it is always the last.
-All nodes have a default direction making this an optional specification. `<direction>` will be used to indicate that one of the below should be used in its place.
+All nodes have a default direction making this an optional specification. `<direction>` will be used to indicate that one of the following should be used in its place.

 * left
 * right